 Forcing HTTPS communication with Azure Service Bus

-You can force the gateway to communicate with Azure Service Bus using HTTPS instead of direct TCP; however, this can greatly reduce performance.
-You need to modify the Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config file.
-Change the value from
+You can force the gateway to communicate with Azure Service Bus by using HTTPS instead of direct TCP; however, doing so can greatly reduce performance.
+You can modify the Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config file by changing the value from

 Https.
-This file is located, by default, at C:\Program Files\On-premises data gateway.
+This file is typically located at C:\Program Files\On-premises data gateway.

 <setting name="ServiceBusSystemConnectivityModeString" serializeAs="String"> <value>Https</value> </setting>

 Q: Do I need a gateway for data sources in the cloud, such as SQL Azure?

 A: No. A gateway connects to on-premises data sources only.

 Q: Does the gateway have to be installed on the same machine as the data source?

 A: No. The gateway connects to the data source using the connection information that was provided.
 Consider the gateway as a client application in this sense.
 The gateway just needs the capability to connect to the server name that was provided.